speechbrain/speechbrain/README.md

 - Spectral clustering for speaker diarization (combined with speakers embeddings).
 - Libraries to extract speaker embeddings with a pre-trained model on your data.

-### Speech enhancement
+### Speech enhancement and separation
 - Recipes for spectral masking, spectral mapping, and time-domain speech enhancement.
-- Differentiable PESQ loss function for enhancement and robust ASR training, including MetricGAN and mimic loss.
+- Multiple sophisticated enhancement losses, including differentiable STOI loss, MetricGAN, and mimic loss.
 - State-of-the-art performance on speech separation with Conv-TasNet, DualPath RNN, and SepFormer.

 ### Multi-microphone processing